chenchaoyi/wp-android-test-plan/appendix-test-findings/04-no-cancel-option-during-the-gallery-creation-process.md

 - **Severity:** Medium
 - **Category:** Usability observation

-Currently, there is no **Cancel** option after the user clicks on `add media` and start the gallery creation process.
+Currently, there is no **Cancel** option after the user clicks on `insert media` and start the gallery creation process.

 If a user decides to abort the process and go back to the new post, it still goes to the `Edit gallery` step, even when no image is selected, which is quite confusing.